 In terms of vetting and reference checking, we have taken new measures, both internally and through interagency efforts, to ensure that perpetrators cannot move within the organization or from one organization to another.
 We were among the first agencies to roll out the United Nations “Clear Check” trackers, launched in June 2018, and have undertaken a mapping of vetting mechanisms with a view to improving our own internal processes.
 We have amended our recruitment form to include specific questions on misconduct and self-certification that allows us to sanction anyone trying to misrepresent him/herself.

-Additional information on the status of various SEA allegations and investigations involving members of our personnel can be found here.
+So far this year, UNHCR has received 87 allegations of sexual exploitation and abuse involving its implementing partner personnel.
+Additional information on previous years, the status of various SEA allegations and the investigations involving the personnel our implementing partners can be found here.

 UNHCR also received 83 allegations of sexual exploitation and abuse involving its implementing partner personnel in 2018, 95 in 2019 and 53 allegations between 1 January and 30 June 2020.